PhilipSada/sms-digital-challenge/README.md

-# Getting Started with Express
+# Setting up this app
 Express(Node.js web application framework) was used as the backend for this task

-## Starting the server side
+## Setting up the server side
 ### Step One (Create a .env file)
 Inside the root directory in the server folder, please create a .env file at the root directory and copy and paste the following code